Rightway Career Consultants

 New Zealand is a multicultural and secular nation.
 About 50% of the population identifies as non-religious, 37% as Christians, and smaller percentages follow Hinduism, Islam, Buddhism, Sikhism, and Māori spiritual beliefs.
 The country promotes religious freedom, allowing students to practice their faith without restriction.

 New Zealand offers a vibrant nightlife with options to suit all budgets.
 Students can enjoy bars, restaurants, clubs, and coffee spots, making it easy to socialize and unwind.
-From lively city scapes to cozy venues, there is something for everyone.
+From lively cityscapes to cozy venues, there is something for everyone.

-Why Live and Work in Australia
+Why Live and Work in Zealand?

 Standard of Living

 New Zealand ranks third globally for material living standards and sixth for work-life balance.
-Unlike many other countries, its cities are neither overcrowded nor polluted, providing residents with exceptional quality of life supported by robust healthcare and administrative services.
+Unlike many other countries, its cities are neither overcrowded nor polluted, providing residents with an exceptional quality of life supported by robust healthcare and administrative services.
 The nation’s high-quality education system further contributes to the well-being of its citizens.
 International students will find it easy to adapt to New Zealand’s lifestyle while pursuing their academic and career aspirations.

 Stay Back After Studies